-I. where the Council considers it is more appropriate to provide the affordable housing on an alternative site led by the Council or a Private Registered Provider;
+I. where the Council considers it is more appropriate to provide the affordable housing on an alternative site led by the Council or a Registered Provider;

-- II. where the Council considers it is more appropriate to subsidise the delivery of affordable housing on an alternative market housing site whereby it has not been possible due to viability to secure 30% affordable housing; - III. where the Local Housing Strategy has identified a need for specialist or support housing and the Council wishes to pool some or all of the contributions for affordable housing to development; - IV. where the Council considers it is more sustainable to provide the affordable housing by purchase of existing homes (acquired and refurbished).
+- II. where the Council considers it is more appropriate to subsidise the delivery of affordable housing on an alternative market housing site whereby it has not been possible due to viability to secure 30% affordable housing; - III. where the Local Housing Strategy has identified a need for specialist or support housing and the Council wishes to pool some or all of the contributions for affordable housing to meet that need; - IV. where the Council considers it is more sustainable to provide the affordable housing by acquisition of existing homes for affordable use.

 Where a commuted sum is acceptable to the Council, the amount payable per dwelling will be calculated and checked by the Council through the District Valuer.
-All sums received will only be used to subsidise affordable housing provision in the relevant housing sub-market area in which the market housing is being developed and shall result in the equivalent number of affordable homes.
+All sums received will only be used to subsidise affordable housing provision within the District.